 Henry de Tessan

 Leslie Millerhas spent a memorable portion of her adult life in the publishing industry and is one of the lucky few that holds an advanced degree in English literature and actually uses it.
-The former senior editor of Seal Press, she is also a published author of many articles, essays, and books including Ethan Stowell's New Italian Kitchen, Women Who Eat, and the forthcoming Uncle Dave's Cow, among others.
-Her recent collaborative writing projects include Generation Stress (St. Martin's), In the Kitchen with the Pike Place Fish Guys (Gotham/Avery), and The Custom-Fit Workplace: Choose When, Where, and How to Work and Boost Your Bottom Line (Jossey-Bass).
-As an editor of fiction, Leslie has experience with women's, literary, and historical fiction; translations; mysteries and thrillers; and young adult.
-In addition to fiction, Leslie's writing and editing experience is quite diverse and includes manuscript assessments and coaching, memoir, ghostwriting, curriculum development, cookbook development and recipe testing, blogs, political nonfiction, copy writing, memoir, self-help, biography, how-to, and more.
+The former senior editor of Seal Press, she is also a published author of many articles, essays, and books including Ethan Stowell's New Italian Kitchen, Women Who Eat, and Uncle Dave's Cow, among others.
+Her recent collaborative writing projects include Mindful Parenting (St. Martin's), In the Kitchen with the Pike Place Fish Guys (Gotham/Avery), and Flex (HarperBusiness).
+As an editor of fiction, Leslie has extensive experience with women's, literary, and historical fiction; translations; mysteries and thrillers; and young adult, a personal favorite.
+In addition to fiction, Leslie's writing and editing experience includes manuscript assessments and coaching, memoir, ghostwriting, curriculum development, cookbook development and recipe testing, blogs, political nonfiction, copy writing, memoir, self-help, biography, how-to, and more.
 Cofounder of Girl Friday Productions, she also teaches workshops and classes on editing and book development.
 She lives in Seattle with her family.

 Ingrid Emerickhas been in book publishing for nearly twenty years.
 She began her career at Seal Press (now an imprint of Perseus) and during her twelve years there held a range of positions including publicity director, marketing and sales director, rights director, senior editor, editorial director, and associate publisher.
 She is the co-editor of Gifts of the Wild: A Woman’s Book of Adventure (Seal Press), A Woman Alone: Travel Tales from Around the Globe (Seal Press), and Go Your Own Way: Women Travel the World Solo (Seal Press).
 She is the author of City Walks: Seattle (Chronicle Books) and the coauthor of a number of other non-fiction books.
 Cofounder of Girl Friday Productions, she also teaches publishing and editing classes at the University of Washington, and leads workshops in editing and writing for the Richard Hugo House and the Editorial Freelancers Association.
 She lives with her husband and two children in Seattle.